Dr Anna Hartnell

 Research overview

-My latest book, After Katrina: Race, Neoliberalism, and the End of the American Century (SUNY Press, 2017), situates post-Katrina New Orleans in the context of US nationalism, globalization and neoliberalism, and current debates about US decline.
+This work builds on previous research exploring the intersections of contemporary literature, race and the environmental humanities.
+My last book, After Katrina: Race, Neoliberalism, and the End of the American Century (SUNY Press, 2017), situates post-Katrina New Orleans in the context of US nationalism, globalization and neoliberalism, and current debates about US decline.
 It examines the conflict between problematic pre-Katrina constructions of New Orleans as past in relation to the United States, and equally troubling post-Katrina projections of the city as a neoliberal laboratory for national and transnational futures.
 Through an exploration of cultural representations of the city - literary, cinematic, visual, musical, political, journalistic etc. - with particular reference to movements for racial and environmental justice, the book explores the commentary the post-storm city offers on contemporary America.

 This book was completed as part of an AHRC early career fellowship in 2013/14, during which I spent three months in New Orleans as a visiting scholar at Tulane University, where I organized a conference titled After Katrina: Transnational Perspectives on the Futures of the Gulf South.
 The latter part of the fellowship was dedicated to exploring the wider horizons of the project which culminated in a conference held at Birkbeck in London: Rupture, Crisis, Transformation: New Directions in US Studies at the End of the American Century.